The difference between something good and something great is attention to detail.Charles R. Swindoll

 Now what happens when we wack an identical cube in-line with the layer of harder winter wood?
 Some of the winter wood cells are squashed elastically and will rebound.
 But the rebound will be less and some of deformation will be permanent.

-The oak, on the other hand is more dense and the cell walls are stiffer than a softwood like pine, so crushing the cells in kigoroshi will result in even less rebound, and may greatly weaken the wood permanently.
+Oak wood, on the other hand is more dense and the cell walls are stiffer than a softwood like pine, so crushing the cells in kigoroshi will result in even less rebound, and may greatly weaken the wood permanently.

 The point is to be aware of the nature of the wood you plan to do kigoroshi to beforehand.